thestoke/thestokelist/README.md

 ## Getting Started:

-This section covers how to get Appmaker running locally.
+This section covers how to get the Stoke List API running locally.
 The workflow is optimized for contributors.

 ### Coding Style: